-Mariann Byerwalter, 53, is Chairman of JDN Corporate Advisory LLC.
+Mariann Byerwalter, 54, is Chairman of JDN Corporate Advisory LLC.
 She was Vice President of Business Affairs and Chief Financial Officer of Stanford University from 1996 to 2001.
 Ms. Byerwalter was Executive Vice President of America First Eureka Holdings, Inc. ("AFEH") and EurekaBank from 1988 to January 1996.
-Ms. Byerwalter was Chief Financial Officer and Chief Operating Officer of AFEH, and Chief Financial Officer of EurekaBank from 1993 to January 1996.
-She was an officer of BankAmerica Corporation and its venture capital subsidiary from 1984 to 1987.
+Ms. Byerwalter was Chief Financial Officer and Chief Operating Officer of AFEH, and Chief Financial Officer of EurekaBank from 1988 to January 1996.
+Ms. Byerwalter was Chief Financial Officer of BankAmerica Corporation and its venture capital subsidiary from 1984 to 1987.
 She served as Vice President and Executive Assistant to the President of Bank of America and was a Vice President in the bank's Corporate Planning and Development Department.
 She was also on the Stanford Board of Trustees from 1992 to 1996 and was re-appointed to such in 2002.
 Ms. Byerwalter currently serves on the board of directors of LookSmart, Inc., Redwood Trust, Inc., SRI International, the PMI Group Inc., the Stanford Hospital and Clinics, the Lucile Packard Children's Hospital and certain investment companies affiliated with Charles Schwab Corporation.

-Dr. William S. Carter, 87, is retired from medical practice.
+Dr. William S. Carter, 88, is retired from medical practice.
 He is a graduate of Butler University and Kansas University School of Medicine.
 He was appointed a diplomat of the American Board of Otorhinolaryngology.
 He was in private practice in Omaha, Nebraska and was Managing Partner for the Midwest ENT Group until his retirement in 1993.

-Patrick J. Jung, CPA, 66, currently serves as the Chief Operating Officer of Surdell & Partners, LLC, an advertising company in Omaha, Nebraska.
+Patrick J. Jung, CPA, 67, currently serves as the Chief Operating Officer of Surdell & Partners, LLC, an advertising company in Omaha, Nebraska.
 Prior to his position with Surdell & Partners LLC, Mr. Jung was a practicing certified public accountant with KPMG LLC for thirty years.
 During that period he served as a Partner for twenty years and as the Managing Partner of the Nebraska business unit for the last six years.
 Mr. Jung is also a member of the board of directors of Werner Enterprises, Inc., and serves on its audit and compensation committees.
 Werner, headquartered in Omaha, Nebraska, is a publicly traded transportation and logistics company engaged primarily in hauling truckload shipments of general commodities.
 Mr. Jung is a director and officer at the Omaha Zoological Society.

-George H. Krauss, 72, has been a consultant to Burlington since 1996.
+George H. Krauss, 73, was a consultant to Burlington from 1996 until 2010.
+From 2010 until present Mr. Krauss has been a Managing Director of Burlington.
 From 1972 to 1997, Mr. Krauss practiced law with Kutak Rock LLP, serving as such firm's managing partner from 1983 to 1993, and, from 1997 to 2006, was Of Counsel to such firm.
 Mr. Krauss currently serves as the Chairman of the board of directors of MFA Mortgage Investments, Inc and serves on the board of directors of Core Bank and its predecessor Omaha State Bank.
 Mr. Krauss previously served on the board of directors of Gateway, Inc., from 1991 to October 2007, West Corporation, from January 2001 to October 2006, America First Apartment Investors, Inc., from January 2003 to September 2007, and infoGROUP, Inc., from December 2007 to July 2010.
 Mr. Krauss received a Juris Doctorate degree and a Masters of Business Administration degree from the University of Nebraska.